 Yet some actors have successfully made the change.
 BRAC, a large iNGO from Bangladesh and today arguably one of the largest development organisations in the world, has placed financial self-reliance at the heart of its mission.
-Applying the concept of social entrepreneurship, BRAC has evolved from being fully donor-funded to over 70% self-financed today.
+Applying the concept of social entrepreneurship, BRAC has evolved from being fully donor-funded to over 70 per cent self-financed today.

-BRAC can be described as a front-runner in a conversion many western NGOs increasingly aim at.
-This level of self-reliance allows BRAC to channel its resources to where it best serves its mission, independent from donor resourcing or political preference.
+BRAC can be described as a front-runner in a conversion many western NGOs increasingly aim for.
+This level of self-reliance allows BRAC to channel its resources to where it best serves its mission, i.e. independent of donor resourcing or political preference.

-But self-sufficiency did not happen overnight nor did it simply happen by being though on ensuring programme effectiveness and cost recovery across all programmes.
+But self-sufficiency did not happen overnight nor did it simply happen by being thorough in ensuring programme effectiveness and cost recovery across all programmes.
 What BRAC has helped to pioneer is the concept of innovating social enterprise.
-This concept has transformed BRAC from a somewhat obscure little NGO, initially clumsily named “Bangladesh Rehabilitation Assistance Committee” to a development organisation working worldwide, employing well over 60.000 staff, as well as training and organising another 60.000 self-employed professionals and teachers.
-Today, BRAC’s programmes are estimated to reach over 110 million people, managing an annual budget of nearly 500 million USD and continue to grow strongly.
-BRAC’s concept of social entrepreneurship is not new, in fact it has been around for more than half a century.
+This concept has transformed BRAC from a somewhat obscure small NGO, initially clumsily named the “Bangladesh Rehabilitation Assistance Committee”, to a development organisation working worldwide, employing well over 60,000 staff, as well as training and organising another 60,000 self-employed professionals and teachers.
+Today, BRAC’s programmes are estimated to reach over 110 million people, managing an annual budget of nearly USD 500 million and continuing to grow strongly.
+BRAC’s concept of social entrepreneurship is not new.
+In fact, it has been around for more than half a century.
 But what is new is the scale BRAC has achieved in implementing the concept.
-BRAC is not just an iNGO, but also includes associated businesses in health, retail, agriculture and other industries who’s profits are being fed back to its programmes.
+BRAC is not just an iNGO, but also includes associated businesses in health, retail, agriculture and other industries whose profits are being fed back to its programmes.
 It even operates one of the largest banks in Bangladesh, BRAC Bank.

 Western NGOs are set up differently and are unlikely to ever open a commercial bank (notwithstanding how beneficial this may be for the general public in their home country).
 But what BRAC has exemplified is that the traditional concept of NGOs is changing.
-Many NGOs no longer define themselves to large parts by being non-governmental grant executers.
-Whilst this remains a central, even dominating part of their identity, it is not the only aspect.
+Many NGOs no longer define themselves in large parts by being non-governmental grant executors.
+Whilst this remains a central, even dominating, part of their identity, it is not the only aspect.

-Modern, smart NGOs are increasingly striving for self-reliance and not only because the donor landscape is changing so rapidly (though this would be reason enough), but because they increasingly recognise that their cause is best served by multi-facet engagements: working with governments, businesses, and other people and institutions that care about what they care about.
+Modern, smart NGOs are increasingly striving for self-reliance and not only because the donor landscape is changing so rapidly (though this would be reason enough) but because they increasingly recognise that their cause is best served by multi faceted engagements: working with governments, businesses, and other people and institutions that care about what they care about.

 All this requires NGOs to professionalise.
-A finance team is not merely a costly, ‘must-have’ function but part of good governance team, reflecting management’s integrity, attitude and ethical values.
+A finance team is not merely a costly, “must-have” function, but part of good governance team, reflecting management’s integrity, attitude and ethical values.
 NGO leaders should regard matters such as internal controls, internal audits and clear financial management policies, systems and processes as central to their mission as they support transparency and accountability.
-Investments here will pay off; after all a good internal control system is the only way to obtain reasonable assurance about the reliability of the data produced as well as effectiveness and efficiency of the operations.
+Investments here will pay off; after all, a good internal control system is the only way to obtain reasonable assurance about the reliability of the data produced as well as the effectiveness and efficiency of the operations.

 The debate about smarter NGOs is not new but it has never been more essential.
-Having worked closely with NGOs of different sized, I firmly believe that some NGOs will be able lead and steer this new development in the sector and prepare themselves for what is to come.
-Those who are not however are likely to be side-lined, tied up in an eternal struggle for funds or even fall away completely.
+Having worked closely with NGOs of different sizes, I firmly believe that some NGOs will be able lead and steer this new development in the sector and prepare themselves for what is to come.
+Those who are not, however, are likely to be side-lined, tied up in an eternal struggle for funds or even fall away completely.

 by Christian Meyer zu Natrup, Aug 2012